Prashanth-Nelli/jsPdfTablePlugin/README.md

 marginleft  -  this plugin uses full page width if u you wish to decrese the width of table increase marginleft value

+xOffset     -  horizontal padding in cell //Optional default value 10px

+yOffset     -  vetrical padding in cell // Optional default value 10px

-doc.drawTable returns current co-ordinates values u can use those values for further editing .
+doc.drawTable returns current editing position.

+if the returned valueis doc.internal.pageSize.height you should

+add a new page for further editing

 u style the table header fill color by changing values in drawRows Method